Fancy starting your own blog or online biz?

 Monetising a blog is the million dollar question isn’t it?
 And to do this successfully there are a multitude of paths you can choose.
 I chose to minimise the number of avenues I use to make money, but concentrate firmly on a focused strategy for each one.

-So, in order to maximise revenue from my blog I use three main strategies:
+So, in order to maximise revenue from my blog I use four main strategies:

 - Affiliate Marketing